4/24/2025

 speaker

-But to conclude, we have a proven effective M&A process and with all of these, with like the platforms and the foundations in place, we think that we can leverage on that recipe in order to actually also grow with the smaller acquisitions and not only focus on the transformative acquisitions that we performed like the last three or four years.
-Next question is that, okay, profitability is lower in Q1 than in Q4.
+But to conclude, we have a proven effective M&A process.
+And with the platforms and the foundations in place, we think that we can leverage on that recipe in order to actually also grow with smaller acquisitions and not only focus on the transformative acquisitions that we performed the last three or four years.
+Next question is that profitability is lower in Q1 than in Q4.
 What can we expect for the rest of the year?

 speaker